 Skip to content

-Terms & Conditions Breakfast Club
+Terms & Conditions Breakfast and After School Club

 For the purposes of this document Wise Owls Club shall hereinafter be called ‘The Club’ and those wishing to use the services of Wise Owls Club, shall hereinafter be called ‘The Client’.
 For the purposes of administration, Head Office will herinafter be called ‘The Office’